Read our annual report to learn how we continued to improve Queensland’s CTP insurance scheme in the 2019-20 financial year.

 Information systems and recordkeeping

-In 2019-20, our commitment to information systems and recordkeeping remained robust.
-We abided by the disposal freeze that was implemented by Queensland State Archives and instigated a deeper review of our files.
-Our records are managed throughout their lifecycle and archiving, and disposal is done in accordance with the General Retention and Disposal schedule and/or Treasury’s Retention and Disposal schedule (implementation version).
+Our records are managed throughout their lifecycle with archiving and disposal performed in accordance with the General Retention and Disposal schedule and/or Treasury’s Retention and Disposal schedule (implementation version).

 Our recordkeeping framework aligns with Treasury’s Information Management Framework.
 The framework aims to ensure our record management practices are consistent with other offices within the Treasury portfolio and are compliant with current legislation and best practice record keeping standards.
-These include Public Records Act 2002, Information Privacy Act 2009, Right to Information Act 2009, Information Standard 18: Information Security, Information Standard 31: Retention and Disposal of Government Information, Information Standard 34: Metadata, Information Standard 38: Use of ICT Facilities and Devices and Information Standard 40: Recordkeeping.
+These include Public Records Act 2002, Information Privacy Act 2009, Right to Information Act 2009, Information Standard 18: Information Security, Information Standard 38: Use of ICT Facilities and Devices and Records governance policy.